-This policy sets out our approach to procurement and provides a clear framework for linking the procurement function to the delivery of the Regional Transport Strategy as well as sustainability, efficiency and improving services objectives.
-In governance terms, the policy links to and compliments the SEStran Contract Standing Orders.
-It provides part of the evidence suite for demonstrating compliance with the law and the achievement of best value by SEStran across all aspects of procurement: purchasing supplies, services and works, ranging from contracting a whole service to the purchase of day-to-day consumables.
+This strategy sets out our approach to procurement and provides a clear framework for linking the procurement function to the delivery of the Regional Transport Strategy as well as supporting SEStran's duties as a public body in improving services and outcomes for all.
+The strategy links to and complements the SEStran Contract Standing Orders.
+The strategy applies- to all aspects of procurement: purchasing supplies, services and works, ranging from contracting a whole service to the purchase of day-to-day consumables.